Zylann/godot_voxel/doc/source/api/VoxelGeneratorGraph.md

 Inherits: [VoxelGenerator](VoxelGenerator.md)

-Graph-based generator for smooth voxel worlds.
+Graph-based voxel generator.

 ## Description:

-Generates SDF voxel data from a graph of per-voxel operations.
+Generates voxel data from a graph of per-voxel operations.

 The graph must be created, compiled, and only then blocks can be generated.

+It can be used with SDF-based smooth terrain, and also blocky terrains.

 Warning: methods to modify the graph should only be called from the main thread.